ehmorris/lunar-lander/notes.md

 # TODO

-- Show meters for each score-related stat and the rest at a smaller size
 - Use broadcast channel to make a second screen a big dashboard of controls and graphs
 - Add fuel
 - Make terrain land-able